Word Gems

 E. Keep going, Kriss.

-K. “No you and no me” along with “One Person” are just synonyms for the Guides’ inspired phrase “soulmate myself.”
-There’s no “distance” to plague lovers if your soulmate is also yourself, if you're that close!
+K. “No you and no me” along with “One Person” are just synonyms for the Guides’ inspired phrase, “soulmate myself.”
+There’s no “distance” to plague lovers if your soulmate is also yourself, if you're that close.

-E. About 30 years ago now when the author had that “message” in the middle of the night, “soulmate myself,” as I think he’s intimated, it didn't sound like much; maybe a slightly catchy phrase but not earth-shaking wisdom.
+E. About 30 years ago now when the author had that “message” in the middle of the night, “soulmate myself,” as I think he’s intimated, didn't sound like much; maybe a slightly catchy phrase but not earth-shaking wisdom.
 Little did we know then that the Guides were transmitting an alternate rendering, possibly, of the greatest aphorism concerning eternal love, the “One Person” status of the Genesis account, to be echoed by “no you and no me.”

 materialists preach a gospel of 'many pretty fish in the sea', but how do we know they're not right